MIROC-DOC/model_description/draft/p-sfc.md

 | the Stefan-Boltzmann constant                         | $\sigma$     | STB      | --        | --   |
 -->

-In `SUBROUTINE:[OCNSLV]` (of pgocn.F), the heat balance at the sea surface is solved.
+In `SUBROUTINE:[OCNSLV]` (of pgocn.F), heat balance at the sea surface is solved.
 Downward radiative fluxes are not directly dependent on the condition of the sea surface, and their observed values are simply specified to drive the model ([Hasumi, 2015](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/COCO/coco4.pdf)).
 Shortwave emission from the sea surface is negligible, so the upward part of the shortwave radiative flux is accounted for solely by reflection of the incoming downward flux.
 Let $\alpha _S$ be the sea surface albedo for shortwave radiation.
 The upward shortwave radiative flux is represented by

 $$
 	SW^\uparrow = - \alpha_S SW^\downarrow
 $$

-On the other hand, the upward longwave radiative flux has both reflection of the incoming flux and emission from the sea surface.
-Let $\alpha$ be the sea surface albedo for longwave radiation and $\epsilon$ be emissivity of the sea surface relative to the black body radiation.
+On the other hand, the upward longwave radiative flux ($LW^\uparrow$) has both reflection of the incoming flux and emission from the sea surface.
+Let $\alpha$ be the sea surface albedo for longwave radiation and $\epsilon$ be emissivity of the sea surface relative to the black body radiation, respectively.
 The upward shortwave radiative flux is represented by

 $$
 	LW^\uparrow = - \alpha LW^\downarrow + \epsilon \sigma T_s ^4
 $$

-where $\sigma$ is the Stefan-Boltzmann constant and $T_s$ is skin temperature.
-If sea ice exists, snow or sea ice temperature is considered by fractions.
+where $\sigma$ is the Stefan-Boltzmann constant and $T_s$ is skin temperature, respectively .
+If sea ice exists ($L=1$), snow or sea ice temperature is considered by fractions.
 When radiative equilibrium is assumed, emissivity becomes identical to co-albedo:

 $$
 	\epsilon = 1 - \alpha
 $$

-The net surface flux is presented by
+The net surface flux ($F^*$) is presented by

 $$
 	F^*=H + (1-\alpha)\sigma T_s^4 + \alpha LW^\uparrow - LW^\downarrow +SW^\uparrow - SW^\downarrow
 $$

+where $H$ is sensible heat flux.

-The heat flux into the sea surface is presented, with the surface heat flux calculated in `SUBROUTINE:[SFCFLX]` (of psfcm.F).
+With the surface heat flux calculated in `SUBROUTINE:[SFCFLX]` (of psfcm.F) ($G$), heat flux into the sea surface ($G^*$) is presented as

 $$
 	G^* = G - F^*